 THE NATIONAL BESTSELLER!

-A Paris Apartment by Michelle Gable is a novel inspired by the discovery of a Parisian apartment shuttered for almost 70 years.
+A Paris Apartment by Michelle Gable is the bestselling novel inspired by the discovery of a Parisian apartment shuttered for almost 70 years.

 It was a home filled with art of near incalculable value, including a portrait of its former resident, Belle Époque courtesan Marthe de Florian, as painted by Giovanni Boldini.
 I wondered why Madame de Florian had these things and why her granddaughter locked up the apartment for all that time.
 Though there are few answers to be found publicly, I decided to “explain” these things from a purely fictional viewpoint in my novel.